-Reducing this seventh generation Astra model's weight by up to 200kgs has had a significant effect on the way this car drives.
+Like the rest of the Astra Sports Tourer, the suspension is shared with the Astra hatchback.
+Reducing this latest model's weight by up to 200kgs has had a significant effect on the way this car drives.
 It now soaks up bumps better and turns into the bends more easily, aided by a stiffer chassis and torque vectoring that helps with cornering traction.
-As before, this Vauxhall does without the kind of independent rear suspension system you'd find on a rival Ford Focus, instead favouring a neat Watts linkage system that claims to reduce sideways motion between the axle and the body of the car as you go through the corners.
+As before, this Vauxhall does without the kind of independent rear suspension system you'd find on a rival Ford Focus Estate, instead favouring a neat Watts linkage system that claims to reduce sideways motion between the axle and the body of the car as you go through the corners.

 Choose from 8 different Vauxhall Astra grades.

 Images for illustration purposes only